tIsGoud/Doorbell-via-Wemos-and-optocoupler/README.md

 ## Hardware v2.0

-For the initial setup [Rudi](http://www.rudiniemeijer.nl) a colleague helped me out with the design and some components he had lying around:
+For the initial setup we need the following parts:
 - Resistor, 330Ω
 - Diode, 1N4148
 - Optocoupler, PC817

 The resistor lowers the voltage, the diode "flattens" the signal and the optocoupler sends the signal to the Wemos on port(D3/GPIO0).

 ![Hardware setup v2.0](img/hardware_setup_v2.0.png)

 The value read on port D3 is by default 1, pressing the doorbell drops the signal to 0.
 Not what I initially expected but this is how it works.

 Another learning point was how to connect the optocoupler.
 On the surface there is a "dot", this indicates port 1, the anode that connects to the doorbell.
 The emitter and collector are connected to the Wemos.

 ![Optocoupler](img/optocoupler.png)

 On the breadbord the setup is nice and simple.

 ![Breadbord 2.0](img/breadbord_v2.0.jpg)

 ## Software v2.0